maimai-dx/ADX-Controller-Guide/document/Purchasing.md

 - Thickness : equal or thinner than 6.4cm

 Here's recommended products you can choose
+My personal recomendation is `Philips 438p1`.
+The most important part is latency, frame rate is not important as long as it is 60fps.

 | Product                                                                                                                                                            | Price | Latency  | FPS | Resolution | Color Field |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ----- | -------- | --- | ---------- | ----------- |